StefanScherer/adfs2/README.md

     vagrant halt dc

 ## TODO
-Rebooting the windows guest while provisioning is done with https://github.com/exratione/vagrant-provision-reboot
+Rebooting the windows guest while provisioning could be done with https://github.com/exratione/vagrant-provision-reboot But this plugin does not work with my Vagrant 1.5.1 installation.
+But with something like that we could get rid of the build host scripts and customize everything inside the Vagrantfile.